mattmcg93/mattmcg932.github.io/_posts/2020-05-03-LockdownRasPi.md

 ---

 During the current lockdown I'm working on a few side projects to try and learn a little bit about robotics and running machine learning algorithms using limited resources (an old Raspberry Pi).
-I thought I'd try and use what I have lying around the house - a slightly old motorised telescope, remote control car and an old PlayStation 2 EyeToy Camera.
+I thought I'd try and use what I have lying around the house - a slightly old motorised telescope, remote control car and an old PlayStation 2 EyeToy Camera. <b>Code and more details coming soon...</b>

 <div class="imgbox">
     <img class="center-fit" src='https://drive.google.com/uc?id=1g7hKykFXuAQ5-Or2tYNEsvyTTqy6461Z&export=download'>
 </div>
-This page is a work in progress so the camera link below (running from a PlayStation 2 EyeToy Camera and Raspberry Pi 1st Edition) may be intermittent.
-Code and more details coming soon...

 So far I'm running these on a Raspberry Pi 1st Edition (which are all in various stages of completion) during the lockdown: